nxskok/smmr/README.md

 all 11 of the 4-cylinder cars have a `disp` less than the median of all the cars, while all 14 of the 8-cylinder cars have a `disp` value *greater* than this overall median.

+## Comment

+The sign test and Mood’s median test are often derided as lacking power compared to the signed rank, rank-sum and Kruskal-Wallis tests.
+However, the latter three tests come with extra assumptions: the signed-rank test assumes a symmetric distribution, and the other two tests assume equal spreads among the groups.
+When we have doubts about using a t-test or an ANOVA, we may well doubt these assumptions as well, and I think it is better to use a test that does not make these assumptions at all.